 There’s a common misconception to stem cell therapy: Aren’t stem cells harvested from aborted fetuses?

-Actually, no. These days, stem cells are taken from your own bone marrow, abdominal fat, or are sometimes donated by healthy mothers from healthy live birth infants, using placenta, and umbilical cord products.
+These days, stem cells can be taken from your own bone marrow, abdominal fat, or are sometimes donated by healthy mothers from healthy live birth infants, using placenta, and umbilical cord products, not from aborted fetuses.

 Healthy Bodies, Unharmed Babies

 We always tell our patients: No fetuses were harmed in the production of your stem cells.
 There’s simply no need.
 We can get healthier tissue from your existing tissue, or from a healthy baby and mom who continue to be healthy when it’s all said and done.

 These days, the donation of stem cells is more like the donation of blood.
 Only good can come of it.
 In fact, many lives can be saved.
 In addition to stem cell injections to heal injuries, urinary stress incontinence, and back and shoulder pains, stem cells are being used to develop innovative and potentially life saving cures to address muscular dystrophy, spinal cord injury, and heart disease.

 In the early 2000s and the beginning days of stem cell research, stem cells were taken primarily from aborted fetuses.
 This lead to a ban under the Bush administration because of ethical concerns raised by anti-abortion activists.
 That ban has since been lifted and more ethical, less morally ambiguous ways to harvest stem cells have been developed.

 Though it remains unclear how exactly stem cells work, there is a growing and compelling body of evidence that they work — and do so effectively for a number of ailments.
 In fact, stem cells can be helpful for a wide range of conditions, including chronic obstructive pulmonary disease; Parkinson’s; Crohn’s disease; Lyme disease; cardiomyopathy; stroke; lower back, knee, and hip pain.